kevinpanaro/qmk_firmware/keyboards/macropad/keymaps/debug/readme.md

-# The default keymap for debug
+# The debug keymap for macropad